guywiz/PyTulip/Algorithms/MMG Reduction/README.md

 * _Erratum_.
 The EGC paper contains a slight mistake concerning the arithmetic operators that can be used to compute weights on the social network.
-The proper requirement is to make sure the operators do form a commutative semiring over the reals $\mathbb R$.
+The proper requirement is to make sure the operators do form a commutative semiring over the reals $\mathbb R^+$.
 The mistake has been properly addressed in the _Journal of Quantitative Criminology_ version (submitted).